Theophile-Wemaere/tsn-algo/README.md

 ```
 todo :

-- add "best" filter on /home
-- for a new post, add verification than 3 tags min where choosed
 - control visibility of posts (public/private)

 if a user like a post with a tag more than 3 times and is not related to this tag, the tag is